Behind the Scenes With Spotify’s Ad Experience Team

 We know that many users listen to Spotify while they are driving, working, studying, or cooking—all situations where someone is not actively looking at a screen.
-We think there’s untapped potential to personalise our ad experience around a user's context and behaviour.
+We think there’s untapped potential to personalize our ad experience around a user's context and behavior.
 In other words: how can we get better about serving relevant ads when users are likely to interact with them?

 That’s the problem we’re really excited about.
 And it requires us to be on the leading edge of machine learning and infrastructure technology, crunching data points and deciding in milliseconds when and what ad to serve for every single user.
 If we get it right, we think we can create an incredible experience for both advertisers and users.

 Q: What do you think of when you think of the ad industry's biggest challenges in 2019 and beyond?

 On the consumer side, user attention spans will continue to shorten as many apps and platforms battle for a decreasing amount of focus time.
 There is a lot of digital clutter in the world, so it will be increasingly difficult for advertisers to get their message or product to “stand out” in a meaningful way.
 We’re ready to take this on and continue exploring the ways that audio and screenless moments can counter this.